tp1de/ioBroker.ems-esp/README.md

 * this function is only active when no km200 gateway is selected - ems-esp gateway only
 * improve error messages for km200 (wrong ip / passwords)
 * small changes within PDF adapter documentation

-### 3.0.0-alpha.0 (2024-02-05)
-* Search for ems-esp states for EMS+ thermostats: switchPrograms and holidayModes (RC310/RC300)
-* Implement raw telegram search for EMS+ entities and create writable objects / states
-* The search is only active when no km200 gateway is selected

 ## License
 MIT License